trevor-jameson/js-pokemon-search-practice-assignment/README.md

 We're building out a search feature in our application (no backend persistence).
 A user should be able to search for a Pokemon and flip that Pokemon card to see the back side.

-### Constructors and Prototypes (feel free to use either ES5 or ES6)

-**Note** When creating constructors and prototypes, you may use ES6 classes or just create the constructor function separately.
-Your choice.

-1. **Create your OO Solution in `index.js`**
+1. **Create your solution in `index.js`**
-3. The Pokemon class should be able to be called like: `new Pokemon(/* some arguments */)`
-4. Instances of Pokemon should have a method called 'render' that returns a string representing an `li` HTML element containing the Pokemon's name and image.
+2. Consider implementing a 'render' function that, given a Pokemon object, returns a string representing a `div` HTML element containing the Pokemon's name and image.
+3. Play around with https://pokemon-search.netlify.com/ and inspect the DOM elements on that page to see what a div should look like.
-8. Implement a filter functionality for your Pokemon list.
+4. Implement a filter functionality for your Pokemon list.
-9. Implement a flip functionality on each Pokemon.
+5. Implement a flip functionality on each Pokemon.